webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 ### WGSL uses `@builtin(???)` for GLSL's `gl_XXX` variables.

 `gl_FragCoord` is `@builtin(position) myVarOrField: vec4f` and unlike
-WebGL goes down the screen instead of up so 0,0 is the top left vs WebGL where 0,0 is the bottom left.
+WebGL, goes down the screen instead of up so 0,0 is the top left vs WebGL where 0,0 is the bottom left.

 `gl_VertexID` is `@builtin(vertex_index) myVarOrField: u32`